 Dans Le Gris is a brand that started with everyday jewelry; each handmade piece is designed and crafted in Taiwan.
 We deeply value every detail, dedicating ourselves to creating enduring pieces through collaboration with experienced craftsmen.

-(Pablo Picasso's Blue Period: The Inspirations and Origins Behind the Blues - dans le gris)
+(Picasso's Blue Period: Origins and Inspirations - dans le gris)

 In our journal, we provide irregular updates featuring articles about art, culture, and design.
 We aspire to furnish our readers with profound insights and inspiration across a broad array of creative subjects.
 From the daily inspirations found in art and design to the timeless beauty of traditional craftsmanship and philosophy, our curated content encompasses diverse aspects of life.